 If your income alone is enough to financially support the intending immigrant(s), you do not need to complete part 7 of the Form I-864.

-In such a case, you may add assets that include items like a house or a second-hand car, only if you can sell it.
+In such a case, you may add assets that include items like a house or a second car.

 Types of assets may include stocks, bonds, certificates of deposit, and property (both real estate and other forms of property).